-As of January 5, 2020, there are two government incentives available in 2020 to reduce the net cost of installing a geothermal (ground source heat pump) heating & cooling system:
+There are three significant incentives available to reduce the net cost of installing a residential geothermal (ground source heat pump) heating & cooling system:

-The Federal government also offers a tax credit for qualified geothermal system installations.
-For residential installations completed by December 31, 2020, the credit is 26% of qualified costs; for residential installations completed after that and by December 31, 2021, the credit is 22%.
-Commercial installations commenced by December 31, 2021 are eligible for a 10% tax credit and MACRS 5-year accelerated depreciation.
+- The Federal government offers a tax credit for qualified geothermal system installations.
+For residential installations, this was being phased out by the end of 2023 until the so-called Inflation Reduction Act (IRA) was signed into law in the summer of 2022.
+The IRA extended returned the tax credit to 30% (retroactive to January 1, 2022) and extended it through 2032.
 The client is responsible for applying for this incentive at the time (s)he submits tax returns.
 See IRS Form 5695 https://www.irs.gov/pub/irs-pdf/f5695.pdf for more information.

-We suggest that you contact your electric utility, as they may also offer an incentive.
-National Grid, for example, has for over a year.
+We suggest that you contact your electric utility, as they may also offer additional incentives.

 Please visit the Database of State Incentives for Renewables & Efficiency (DSIRE) website https://www.dsireusa.org/ for the latest state and federal incentives and rebates.